13 Steps to Better Relationships...and Peace of Mind

 Of course you have to respect your own nature.
 If you are an introvert, you might prefer to choose one person from your existing network to get to know better.
 Or, if your network consumes too much of your time already, consider a goal to prune it.

-Your relationship needs may vary with your age, as this blog by PT blogger Christopher Bergland explains.
+Your relationship needs may vary with your age, as this post by PT blogger Christopher Bergland explains.

 3. Set standards.